 “Small businesses are crucial to our economic recovery and development.
 However, many of these businesses can’t get the loans they need for working capital to buy equipment or inventory, or to make tenant improvements,” said Allen Braithwaite, Vice Chairman, UBS Bank USA.
 “By providing these companies with access to the funds they need to grow and create jobs, UBS is helping not only these entrepreneurs succeed, but also their local communities.”

-GMBOF is a nonprofit lender created by VEDC in partnership with UBS.
-VEDC, a Los Angeles based national business transitional lender and established Community Development Financial Institution, is expanding its national footprint into Florida, where it will provide support and training for Tampa-based Neighborhood Lending Partners (NLP); NLP has been operating in Florida since 1991, providing financing to affordable housing and community revitalization projects.
+The newly formed GMBOF is a nonprofit lender created by VEDC in partnership with UBS, and Tampa-based Neighbor Lending Partners (NLP).
 GMBOF demonstrates UBS’s ongoing commitment to provide resources for small businesses positioned for growth and is part of UBS's Elevating Entrepreneurs initiative.
 Elevating Entrepreneurs is a joint undertaking of UBS Community Affairs & Corporate Responsibility, Americas and UBS Bank USA.